- Is Binance a reliable exchange or is it a scam?

 Some more important points…

-Binance is strictly a crypto-to-crypto exchange, which means they don’t deal in fiat currencies like USD, EUR or GBP.
-Despite that, you will find a very good market for these pairs with enormous volume and liquidity on Binance.
+Binance offers both (Crypto-to-crypto) and (fiat-to-crypto) exchange, and you will find a very good market for these pairs with enormous volume and liquidity on Binance.

 Currently, Binance is one of the top 3 exchanges in terms of volume on CoinGecko.

 They have their native Binance tokens too which I will explain further in this article.